Yitu28/ExpertManagmentSystem/README.md

 2. Civil case controllers and views should be prefixed cc,
 3. Corruption case controllers and views should be prefixed co and
 4. Economy case controllers and views should be prefixed ec
-5. The peimary key of each class should be label as classnam plus Id.
+5. The primary key of each class should be labeled as class name plus Id.
+6. Every folder is expected to be labeled in Pascal case (Make The first letter of the word capitalized).
 The button color is better to follow,
 1. Create button <btn-success>
 2. Edit button <btn-warnning>